meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 <CodeSamples id="faceted_search_facets_1"/>

-This query would return not only the matching movies, but also the `facetDistribution` key containing all relevant data:
+This query would return not only the matching movies but also the `facetDistribution` key containing all relevant data:

 ```json
 {